natilik/policy-library-paloalto/README.md

 These tests all require the `import "tfplan-fuctions"` to be added.

 More tests will be added, such as static route restriction and NAT rules, as an example.
+The files for these have been uploaded:

+1. restrict-static-routes
+2. restrict-nat-rules
+3. restict-interface-mtu

+But these are not complete.
+Within the sentinel.hcl file, these tests have been commented out.